giellalt/giellalt.github.io/infra/FSTTechnologyOverview.md

 * use the slow hfst for all applications demanding open source and/or weighting
 * use the fast xfst for developing and for some applications

-Having two compilers for different appliations becomes incresingly difficult.
+Having two compilers for different appliations becomes increasingly difficult.

 ## The future